EXECUTIVE SUMMARY | December 2019

-The volume of townhouses and condominiums (condos) purchased in the Austin area in January 2015 was 135, which is 30 percent less than January 2014.
-In the same time period, the median price for condos was $218,250, which is four percent more than the same month of the prior year.
-When compared to January 2014, these properties spent five fewer days on the market, or an average of 48 days.
+The number of townhouses and condominiums (condos) sold in the Austin area in December 2015 was 230 properties, unchanged from December 2014.
+The median price for condos was $250,000, which is eight percent more than the same month of the prior year.
+These properties spent an average of 46 days on market, 10 days fewer than in December 2014.

 All information above is credit to Austin Board of Realtors.